autumoswitzerland/autumo-beetroot/README.md

 <!-- WHAT IS BEETROOT -->
 ## What is beetRoot ?

+autumo beetRoot starts approx. 5 times faster than [SpringBoot](https://spring.io/guides/gs/spring-boot) and you get a set of working dependencies with the initial setup for the current release, a transparent and clear way to configure the framework and its components and the freedom to choose any web container or simply use the optimized embedded servlet container from the start.
+However, none of this prevents you from customizing the dependencies in the maven-`pom.xml` file itself.
+As much as we love [Gradle](https://gradle.org/), for this project we'll stick with
+[Maven](https://maven.apache.org/) for now.
+The quick start setup is also effortless and very fast!

 [![autumo beetRoot 2.x - Quickstart](https://raw.githubusercontent.com/autumoswitzerland/autumo-beetroot/master/web/img/autumo-beetroot-screen.png)](https://www.youtube.com/watch?v=ruZrP-7yCDY)

 <p style="text-align: center;"><strong><a href="https://www.youtube.com/watch?v=ruZrP-7yCDY">autumo beetRoot 2.x - Quickstart Video</a></strong></p>